djbrieck/brieckspro/content/posts/linux-mint-disk-move-no-boot/index.md

 draft: false
 ---

 ## The problem
 I have stalled not fully starting Mac Pro 3,1 after re-installing its SSD hard drive.

 Upon reinstalling the SSD back into the Mac Pro the machine just hung on LM logo never booted any further.
+Recalling, I
-Recalling I should be able to switch to a console output for booting with the chance of seeing any potential errors.
-I researched and rediscovered <kbd>ctrl</kbd> + <kbd>ALT</kbd> + Choose one at a time <kbd>F1</kbd> through <kbd>F7</kbd> to switch between consoles and [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface).
+should be able to switch to a console output for booting with the chance of seeing any potential errors.
+I researched
+and rediscovered <kbd>ctrl</kbd> + <kbd>ALT</kbd> + Choose one at a time <kbd>F1</kbd> through <kbd>F7</kbd> to switch
+between consoles and [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface).